Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 1. Average Purchase Value (APV)

-APV represents the average amount of money a customer spends on a single purchase.
+APV represents the average order value, or the average amount of money a customer spends on a single purchase.
 Calculate APV by dividing your total revenue by the number of purchases made over a given period.

 Formula: APV = Total Revenue ÷ Number of Purchases